optimizely/javascript-sdk/packages/optimizely-sdk/README.md

 ### Using the SDK
 See the Optimizely X Full Stack testing [developer documentation](http://developers.optimizely.com/server/reference/index.html) to learn how to set up your first JavaScript project and use the SDK.

+### API Reference

+See [api.md](./api.md) for detailed documentation of the types, classes, and methods in this package.

 ## Development

 ### Installing dependencies